 Today, in this article, I will tell you or even guide you on how much can an international student earn in Cyprus and international students’ situation here.
 After reading the article, you could be the judge.

 Related article: Cyprus Student Visa: A Detailed Guide (Everything You Need To Know)

 How many hours can an international student work in Cyprus?

 Legally, an international student can only work 20 hours a week, and that also after six months of arriving in Cyprus.

 Let me explain it to you.

 Read here about what to do after coming to Cyprus on a student visa.
-The article has step by step guide, and I am sure it will be very helpful for you.
+The article has a step-by-step guide, and I am sure it will be beneficial for you.

 Since the day you are registered in the Migration office, your six months will be counted.